The Harley Street Clinic

 From August 2020 the clinic is no longer accepting private health insurance.
 All patients must self-fund their treatment.

-There are now five clinicians working at Harley Street:
+There are now three clinicians working at Harley Street:

 - Dr Edward Harvey